 Here I Go Again

 I’ve talked about my levels of Vitamin D in my Mighty D post.
-Also known as the sunshine vitamin, Vitamin D is a water soluble mineral which is formed in the skin when the skin is exposed to UVB rays in direct sunlight.
-The downside of this vitamin is that is not found in many that I foods that I like and enjoy.
+Also known as the sunshine vitamin, Vitamin D is a water-soluble mineral formed in the skin when exposed to UVB rays in direct sunlight.
+The downside of this vitamin is that it is not found in many foods that I like and enjoy.

 Wearing: Who What Wear Collection @ Target Trench Vest, Lafayette 148 New York Wool Interlock Jersey Layered Wrap Dress and Cole Haan Tall Brown Suede Boots with J. Crew Factory Goldstone Necklace

-Vitamin D is derived from three main sources – sunlight exposure, supplements and certain foods.
-The foods that could help improve my Vitamin D levels such as milk, pork tenderloin, oatmeal, oysters, salami, canned salmon, deli ham, beef liver, catfish and swordfish are foods that I almost never eat.
+Vitamin D is derived from three primary sources – sunlight exposure, supplements, and certain foods.
+The foods that could help improve my Vitamin D levels, such as milk, pork tenderloin, oatmeal, oysters, salami, canned salmon, deli ham, beef liver, catfish, and swordfish, are foods that I rarely eat.

 The Mighty D

-I am my own worse enemy.
-I don’t drink milk, eat pork or beef.
-I’m not fond of many fishes, I only like baked oatmeal and oh no to oysters.
+I am my own worst enemy.
+I don’t drink milk or eat pork or beef.
+I’m not fond of many fish; I only like baked oatmeal and oysters.
 In addition, I wear a high level of SPF to protect my skin from the sun’s harmful rays.
 The high strength of SPF I wear may reduce the amount of natural Vitamin D.

-Vitamin D is good for the heart, bones, muscles nerve fibers, immune system, and more.
+Vitamin D is good for the heart, bones, muscles, nerve fibers, immune system, and more.
 In short, it helps keep you feeling young and healthy in mind and body.
-The basic function of Vitamin D is to regulate blood levels of calcium and phosphorous, hoping to build strong bones and healthy teeth.
+Vitamin D primarily regulates blood levels of calcium and phosphorous, hoping to build strong bones and healthy teeth.

 Benefits of Vitamin D: